After researching your Pacific Crest Trail gear, the question many aspiring thru-hikers move to is that of PCT resupply.

 Where to Mail PCT Resupply Boxes

 As part of the PCT Survey, I ask hikers where they definitely recommend sending a resupply box.
-Hikers’ motivations for sending a resupply box to a location on the trail can range from “the selection is bad and everything is expensive” to “the owners of the store are terrible people and we should not be supporting them”.
-Regardless of their reasons, here’s where the PCT Class of 2020 thinks you should send yourself resupply boxes.
+Hikers’ motivations for sending a resupply box to a location on the trail can range from “the selection is bad and everything is expensive” to “the owners of the store are awful people and we should not support them”.
+Regardless of their reasons, here’s where the PCT Class of 2021 thinks you should send yourself resupply boxes.

 In case there’s any confusion, the locations are listed in descending order (not geographical order).
-The percentages reflect the percent of this year’s class who indicated that they would “definitely send a resupply box” to each location.
-And remember, this year’s class agreed upon sending eight or nine resupply boxes; I’ve included 10 to give you options (because, you know, hike your own hike or whatever).
+The percentages reflect the percentage of this year’s class who indicated that they would “definitely send a resupply box” to each location.
+And remember, this year’s class agreed upon sending eight resupply boxes; I’ve included 10 to give you options (because, you know, hike your own hike, etc).

-*Grumpy Bears Retreat/Kennedy Meadows is where most (northbound) hikers begin carrying bear canisters.
-The most popular bear canister from this year?
+^Grumpy Bears Retreat/Kennedy Meadows is where most (northbound) hikers begin carrying bear canisters.
+The most common bear canister from this year?
 (And every year.)
 The BV500.
 Personally, I’m a fan of the BV450, but more on that in the gear guide.

-Before you plan all of your boxes and everywhere you’re going to resupply, remember that for the first 1,700 mi / 2,700 km of the Pacific Crest Trail (assuming a northbound thru-hike), the PCT Class of 2020 suggests you send four boxes – the first of which doesn’t come until nearly 20% into the hike.
+Before you plan all of your boxes and resupply stops, remember that for the first 1,700 mi / 2,700 km of the Pacific Crest Trail (assuming a northbound thru-hike), the PCT Class of 2021 suggests you send three boxes.

 Many hikers fail to realize that you can easily send yourself boxes from towns on the trail (instead of having to prepare your boxes ahead of time).
 You are not committed to the plan you have on the first day you set foot on the trail.